adrenth/wp-hydro-raindrop/README.md

 ### Custom Hydro Raindrop MFA Page

-* Login as a administrator
+* Login as an administrator
 * Goto 'Hydro Raindrop' > 'Settings' > Tab 'Customization'.
 * At 'MFA Page' select the 'Hydro Raindrop MFA Page' or select 'Use default MFA Page' to stick with the defaults.
 * Make sure the shortcode `[hydro_raindrop_mfa]` is present on this page.